ZoltanSzarvas0209/mp2_hulkanasium/README.md

 ## UX <a name="ux"></a>

 The methology of UXD was used in the planning and development of the project.
-The choosen project is a fictional gym webpage that mimics all features of an ordinary website along with some added features to showcase use of JavaScript within the project.
+The choosen project is a fictional gym webapp that mimics some features of an ordinary webapp along with some added features to showcase use of JavaScript within the project.

 ### Technologies and Tools Used <a name="technologies"></a>